 How Teachers Unions Use 'Common Core' to Undermine Reform (July 01, 2014)

 This year's battle over the introduction of Common Core standards in public schools has diverted attention from a more important but quieter battle led by teachers unions to eliminate school accountability and teacher evaluations.
 These two measures are the real engines that will drive educational improvement, and it's critical that attempts to do away with them be blocked.
-The Common Core was designed to replace the hodge-podge of standards in place in the individual states with a national proclamation of what all students should know in each subject and grade.
-The standards were developed under the auspices of the National Governors Association and strongly backed by the U.S. Department of Education.

 In a stunning decision, a judge in the California Superior Court has ruled that, because education is a fundamental right of California youth, the laws governing teacher tenure, teacher dismissal and rules for layoffs are unconstitutional.
 This ruling only applies to California – and surely will be appealed by the teachers union – but it could open up consideration of students' rights in a larger number of states.